This article explains to admins how to create a data job to sync data from an external application to Gainsight.

 - Click Next.

-- In the Data Source dropdown list, select a source.
+- In the Data Source dropdown, select a source.

 - Drag and drop the required object to the Preparation screen.